rackerlabs/support-how-to/content/cloud-servers/dovecot-installation-and-configuration-on-centos.md

 type: article
 created_date: '2012-08-15'
 created_by: Lee Jelley
-last_modified_date: '2014-04-14'
+last_modified_date: '2016-06-22'
-last_modified_by: Jered Heeschen
+last_modified_by: Stephanie Fillmon
 product: Cloud Servers
 product_url: cloud-servers
 ---

-### Introduction

 If you've installed Postfix to operate as the SMTP service on a would-be email server you might still need a way to retrieve the incoming mail from your server.

-To that end, in this article we'll talk about installing and configuring Dovecot.
+This article shows how to install and configure Dovecot.

 Dovecot is an open-source IMAP and POP3 server application which was designed specifically for Linux/Unix Operating Systems.
 Dovecot